-The Qvault password manager is a deprecated project, this article remains live for historical informational purposes only.
-Our new product can be found at Qvault Classroom.
+The Qvault password manager is a deprecated project, this article remains alive for historical informational purposes only.
+Our new product can be found at Qvault.

 Qvault’s dual encryption allows users to require that two keys are needed to unlock their vault.
 A password, and a key card.